dariodev/unsemantic-light/demo/javascripts/README.md

-In this folder, the following JS files are needed only to show the grid dimensions in the demo, and are otherwise not needed for Unsemantic:
+Files in this folder are needed only to show the grid dimensions in the demo, and are otherwise not needed for Unsemantic.
+Two files:

-* demo.js
+-	demo.js
-* jquery.js
+-	jquery.js